bartekjaszczak/distinct-nvim/README.md

 # distinct.nvim

-Distinct is neovim theme with distinct syntax solours.
+**Distinct** is neovim theme with **distinct** syntax solours.
 It is partially inspired by my previous theme - [gruv-vsassist.nvim](https://github.com/bartekprtc/gruv-vsassist.nvim).

-Distinct supports treesitter highlighting, as well as semantic token highlighting.
+**Distinct** supports treesitter highlighting, as well as semantic token highlighting.
 It supports some major plugins, but not all of them (current list can be found at the end of README).
+Fell free to add or request support for other plugins.

 ## Preview